alexcomu/hadoop-mapreduce/README.md

 ## Return Json

 Thanks to our runner is possibile to evaluate the result and create a json / csv as result instead of a simple row.
 Check the example **mrjob_runner_ver2.py** to see how it's made!

+# Web Server Integration

+Folder **06-webserver** contains a collection of examples and how-to related on how integrate map reduce and visualization with a Python simple server.
+I'm using Turbogears2 (http://turbogears.org) as framework, Jinja2 as template engine (http://jinja.pocoo.org/) and D3js (http://d3js.org) to create simple visualization.

+Here a quick resume on each example, you can use the file **requirements.txt** to install what you need.

+### 01-simple-server

+Is a very dummy version of a simple server made with Python using WSGI.

+### 02-tg2-simple-server

+As the example before, is a simple server built with Turbogears.

+### 03-templating-jinja

+In this example is showed how to return through a simple server with TG2 an HTML page correlated with some parameters.
+There is also a simple javascript file used to draw a line graph to show the data received (In this case CPU usage).

+### 04-serving-json

+Is similar to example 03, but is in real time bro!
+There is an API on **/data** that response with a json like:

+    {
+        usage: 24.4
+    }

+I changed the script to retrieve automatically and forever data from the API.

+### 05-tg2-mapreduce

+This is the most interesting example of how to connect a mapreduce job to a web server.
+In this case the API will use a custom **mrjob runner** to apply map and reduce wordcount on an defined text.
+As output will be show the amount of occurrences of each letter in a bar graph using D3js.